 SimpleAir v.
 Google, et al.

 In a patent infringement suit, technology licensing company SimpleAir alleged that Google's cloud messaging service infringed its data transmission patents and sought more than $100 million in damages for the alleged infringement.
-An Analysis Group team -- including Managing Principal T. Christopher Borek; Principal Robert Vigil; and Vice Presidents John Browning, Peter Hess, Anjali Oza, and Lisa Pinheiro -- was retained by counsel for Google to support Professor David Reibstein of The Wharton School at the University of Pennsylvania.
+An Analysis Group team -- including Managing Principal T. Christopher Borek and Lisa Pinheiro; Principal Robert Vigil; and Vice Presidents John Browning, Peter Hess, and Anjali Oza -- was retained by counsel for Google to support Professor David Reibstein of The Wharton School at the University of Pennsylvania.
 Professor Reibstein prepared a report reviewing and assessing the conjoint survey provided by SimpleAir's opposing expert.
-After a four-day trial, a federal jury in the U.S. District Court for the Eastern District of Texas found that Google did not infringe the patents in question.
+After a four-day trial, a federal jury in the US District Court for the Eastern District of Texas found that Google did not infringe the patents in question.